codeforhoustonorg/codeofconduct/README.md

 ### More information and incident reports

-If you have any questions or want to report a violation to our code of conduct please contact **safespace** at **codeforamerica.org**.
+If you have any questions or want to report a violation to our code of conduct please contact **grace.rodriguez** at **impacthub.net**.

 ----